shipfastlabs/toolkit/README.md

 ## Releasing

-Publishing runs **locally**: no CI secrets, no Actions to babysit.
-Each tool is versioned independently, and only tools changed in the current commit are released.
+Publishing runs locally, so there are no CI secrets to manage.
+Each tool is versioned independently, and only the tools changed in the current commit are released.

 **One-time setup:**